 - Leave it on for 20 minutes and rinse with cool water.

-- To two teaspoons of aloe gel, add a teaspoon of rose water and almond oil.
+- In 2 teaspoons of aloe gel, add a teaspoon of rosewater and almond oil.

-- Add fresh cucumber paste and mix well to form a smooth consistency.
+- Then add fresh cucumber paste and mix well to form a smooth consistency.

-- Apply and leave it on for 15 minutes.
-Rinse with cool water.
+- Apply and keep for 15 minutes and rinse with cool water.

 - This face mask also acts as an excellent scrub.
 It hydrates and smoothes oily skin, removing the dead cells, oil, and excess sebum.

 4. Oatmeal And Cucumber Pack For Dry And Sensitive Skin

 - In a mixing bowl, add two teaspoons of oatmeal and cucumber paste.

 - Into this, add one teaspoon of aloe juice and mix well to form a smooth paste.